zepto-lang/zepto/README.md

 ## Installation

-You will need cabal/ghc for using R5RS.
-If you do not have cabal or do not want to install R5RS, a plain old Makefile is included, too.
+You will need cabal for using R5RS.
+A plain old Makefile is included, too.
+Run `make test` to check your installation.

 After cloning via git, building via cabal is done via invoking `cabal install`.
-You can also do it via invoking `make`, which will build R5RS locally(the executable can then be found in the `bin` directory).

 ## Introduction

 If you know Scheme, working in the REPL should be pretty straightforward.
-Calling it via `r5rs` (`bin/r5rs` if you just built locally), you should be greeted by this:
+Calling it via `r5rs`, you should be greeted by this:

 ```
 R5RS Version 0.4.1